sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Latex reference](http://latex.knobs-dials.com) : Arbitrary reference
 - [Begin Latex in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) : Brief Intro to LaTeX for beginners that helps you use LaTeX with the ease
 - [Lshort](https://tobi.oetiker.ch/lshort/lshort.pdf) : The Not So Short Introduction to LATEX2ε
+- [Zotero](https://www.zotero.org/) : A great tool to store all your reference papers

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>